 Step 10: Keep Track of Deadlines & Off-Campus Drives

-Honestly, companies don’t just stick to campus for hiring—they go rogue off-campus too.
+Honestly, companies don’t just stick to campus for hiring—they also go for off-campus drives.

-You gotta stalk sites like Internshala, LinkedIn, Naukri, and Jobathon (yeah, the GeeksforGeeks one).
+You are going through sites like Internshala, LinkedIn, Naukri, and Jobathon (yeah, the GeeksforGeeks one).
 No shame in camping out there.

 Pro tip: whip up a spreadsheet (trust me, future you will thank you).
 Throw in columns for Company, Role, Deadline, whether you applied, and what happened.
-Otherwise, chaos.
+Otherwise, Confused to you.

-Oh, and don’t sleep on your college placement portal or email.
+Don’t sleep on your college placement portal or email.
 Some offers vanish faster than concert tickets.
 Keep an eye out or risk missing the boat.
+Check the companies’ careers pages for any job updates.

 Bonus Tips for Success